sefk/sefk.github.io/posts/working-in-the-open.md

 I've always found this question hard to answer.
-I've been an engineering manager for a long time, and I'm happy to describe that job (emails, 1:1's, PRD reviews),but I don't think that's the heart of it.
-Plus these days I work for Google, and things there are proprietary and layered, making it not great for answering questions like these.
+I've been an engineering manager for a long time, and I'm happy to describe that job (emails, 1:1's, PRD reviews), but I don't think that's the heart of it.
+Plus these days I work for Google where things there are proprietary and deeply layered, not much help for answering questions like these.

 Recently I've found my way to Mastodon for [obvious reasons][r].
 I chose the [Hachyderm][] instance because it was well run by people who